koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/04_simulation_implementation.typ

 The methodological approach directly implements Rogers' four key elements of diffusion:

 - *Innovation characteristics* through structured attribute scoring using discrete 0-10 scales
-- *Communication channels* implemented through network-based information flow, where agents observe adoption status of their network connections rather than direct inter-agent communication
+- *Communication channels* simplified with agents observing adoption status of their network connections, rather than direct inter-agent communication
 - *Time dimension* through discrete simulation steps and temporal context provided in LLM prompts
-- *Social system effects* through agent behavioral profiles, network topology and global adoption information that all agents can observe
+- *Social system effects* through agent behavioral profiles, network topology and global adoption information

 This integration addresses Rogers' emphasis on the complexity of the decision phase, where individuals transition from attitude formation to behavioral commitment through recursive evaluation, multi-criteria analysis and bounded rationality considerations.